 To enroll in a credit-generating internship, login to my.evergreen.edu and go to the "Individual Study Contracts" section under "Students."
 At the top of that page, select "Create New Contract," then select the internship form, the graduate level of study, and create a name for the contract.
 You will then be prompted to select the number of credits.
 The system guides you through drafting the contract by asking you for learning objectives and activities, which should be determined in consultation with your faculty sponsor and field supervisor.
-In order to register for credits, the contract is a formal document that must be approved by all parties: student (electronic), faculty sponsor (electronic), and field supervisor (hard copy) before finally being approved by the MES Director or Assistant Director.
-Before the Director or Assistant Director electronically approves, the field supervisor must sign a hard copy and the hard copy must be given to the Assistant Director.
+In order to register for credits, the contract is a formal document that must be approved by all parties: student (electronic), faculty sponsor (electronic), and field supervisor (hard copy) before finally being approved by the Director.
+Before the Director electronically approves, the field supervisor must sign a hard copy and the hard copy must be given to the Assistant Director.
 Once all signatures are obtained, the student is registered.
 The hard copy and all approvals must be submitted by the fifth day of the quarter to avoid late registration fees.